 For example, I recently got a link from Vimeo.

 That was the first time that Vimeo linked to me.
 This means that the link is pretty powerful.

 But the next link they send my way will be significantly less powerful.
 And the one after that will be less powerful than the second link etc.

-Which is why I recommend focusing more on referring domains than total backlinks.
+This is why I recommend focusing more on referring domains than total backlinks.

 4. Organic Traffic